anandi42/GaCD_Project/README.md

 **Summary**: Given the dataset available at [the UCI Machine Learning Repository]((https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)), we will construct a final tidy dataset, which contains an average value for each feature at every activity-subject pair. ([Source .zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).)

 This repo contains:
-  * [run_analysis.R](run_analysis.R), an R script, which downloads the source data archive and reates the final dataset.
+  * [run_analysis.R](run_analysis.R), an R script, which downloads the source data archive and creates the final dataset.
   * [CodeBook.md](CodeBook.md), listing and description of variables in data.
   * [tidydata.txt](tidydata.txt), the final data, which can be read into r with the code below:  `read.table("tidydata.txt", sep="\t", header = TRUE)`